TwoBitAlchemist/NeoAlchemy/source/querybuilder-classes.rst

 QueryBuilder Classes
 ********************

-.. py:class:: Create(nodetype, var='n', unique=False, **params)
+.. py:class:: CypherVerb

-    :param NodeType nodetype: The NodeType used to construct the query.
-    :param str var: The variable representing the node in Cypher.
-    :param bool unique: If set, ``CREATE UNIQUE`` instead.
+    Parent class to :py:class:`Create` and :py:class:`Merge`.

-    .. py:attribute:: Create.params
+    .. py:attribute:: params

-        A dict mapping query parameter names to their current values or ``None``.
+        A dict mapping query parameter names to their current values.

-    .. py:method:: Create.__str__
+    .. py:method:: CypherVerb.__str__

-        Return the underlying ``CREATE`` query, which has been automatically parametrized.
+        Return the underlying Cypher query, which has been automatically parametrized.

+    .. py:method:: delete(args=None)

+        Set the ``DELETE`` clause for the query.

+    :param args: See the docs for :ref:`return-signature`.
+    :return: The object itself, to support :ref:`chaining`.

+    .. py:method:: remove(args=None)

+        Set the ``REMOVE`` clause for the query.

+    :param args: See the docs for :ref:`return-signature`.
+    :return: The object itself, to support :ref:`chaining`.

+    .. py:method:: return_(args=None, distinct=False)

+        Set the ``RETURN`` clause for the query.

+    :param args: See the docs for :ref:`return-signature`.
+    :param bool distinct: If set, ``RETURN DISTINCT`` instead.
+    :return: The object itself, to support :ref:`chaining`.

-    .. py:method:: Create.set(property, value, var='n')
+    .. py:method:: set(property, value, var='n')

         Set a property to a value.
 Can be called multiple times.

     :param Property property: The property to set
     :param any value: The value of the property to set
     :param str var: The variable representing the node in Cypher.
-    :return: The Create object, to support chaining.
-    :rtype: :py:class:`Create`

-    .. py:method:: Create.delete(args=None)

-        Set the ``DELETE`` clause for the query.

-    :param args: The way this is handled is explained in the :ref:`return-signature` docs.
-    :return: The Create object, to support chaining.
-    :rtype: :py:class:`Create`

-    .. py:method:: Create.remove(args=None)

-        Set the ``REMOVE`` clause for the query.

-    :param args: The way this is handled is explained in the :ref:`return-signature` docs.
-    :return: The Create object, to support chaining.
+    :return: The object itself, to support :ref:`chaining`.
-    :rtype: :py:class:`Create`

-    .. py:method:: Create.return_(args=None, distinct=False)
+    .. py:method:: where(expr, var='n', or_=False)

-        Set the ``RETURN`` clause for the query.
+        Set the ``WHERE`` clause for the query.

-    :param args: Parsed according to :ref:`return-signature`
+    :param CypherExpression expr: See the docs for :ref:`cypher-expression`
+    :param str var: The variable representing the node in Cypher.
+    :param bool or\_: If set, this will be joined with the preceding ``WHERE`` clause using ``OR`` instead of ``AND``.
-    :return: The Create object, to support chaining.
+    :return: The object itself, to support :ref:`chaining`.

-    :rtype: :py:class:`Create`
+.. py:class:: Create(nodetype, var='n', unique=False, **params)

+    :param NodeType nodetype: The NodeType used to construct the query.
+    :param str var: The variable representing the node in Cypher.
+    :param bool unique: If set, ``CREATE UNIQUE`` instead.

 .. py:class:: Match(nodetype, var='n', optional=False, **params)